oracle-quickstart/oci-arch-tomcat-mds/README.md

 ![](./images/outcome.png)

-As the load balancer alternates between the 2 nodes, the session data should persist.
+As the load balancer alternates between the 2 Tomcat nodes, the session data should persist.

 ### Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy the resources: